knative/community/mechanics/CREATING-A-SANDBOX-REPO.md

    `config/prow/config_knative.yaml` and then running `./hack/generate-configs.sh`

-1. Set up the "Settings" on the repo as follows:
+1. (Requires org or repo admin) Set up the "Settings" on the repo as follows:

    - Disable "wiki"
    - Set merge to only support squash merging